 Ellis Act evictions generally are used to change the use of the building.
 Most Ellis evictions are used to convert rental units to condominiums, using loopholes in the condo law.
-If your Ellis stems from a condo conversion see "Condo & TIC Conversions" under the "Tenants Rights Information" menu option at the top of this page.
+If your Ellis stems from a condo conversion see the "Condo & TIC Conversions" section.
 Also, Ellis evictions are used to convert multi-unit buildings into single family homes that are mansions.
 For fighting these, see "Mergers & Demolitions."

 Filing an Ellis Act with the Rent Board means that the re-rental restrictions will be recorded on the deed of the property (this is regardless of whether or not the landlord completes the Ellis withdrawal.
 Thus landlords are motivated to issue Ellis "warnings" and "advisories" to the tenantsthese are not legal eviction notices but nonetheless are perceived as eviction notices by tenants.
 They usually warn that an Ellis will be coming in a month or two.
 (Especially when they want to simply sell a building since realtors report that vacant buildings are worth 20% more).
 The Daly eviction threats law has made this more difficult to do, as have changes in state law and Rent Board procedures but some landlords still try itdon't move based on a bluff!